henryw374/henryw374.github.io.old/about.md

 permalink: /about/
 ---

-My name is Henry Widd, I am the creator of [MoneyRebase](https://moneyrebase.com), a tool to help you get some perspective on your finances.

-I am also an independent software consultant who has been developing software for over 15 years, mostly in the financial and aerospace domains.
+My name is Henry Widd, I am an independent software consultant who has been developing software for over 15 years, mostly in the financial and aerospace domains.
 See my [LinkedIn profile](https://www.linkedin.com/in/henry-widd-ab33674/) for more info.

 Some notable examples of my open source work include: